ibm-cloud-docs/cloud-pak-data/getting-started.md

 ## Step 3.
 Configure your workspace
 {: #config-workspace}

-Specify how you will track and manage your installation from your IBM Cloud Schematics workspace:
+Specify how you will track and manage your installation:
 1. Enter or select a name for the installation.
 1. Consider changing the default resource group.
 1. Specify any tags that you want to use for the installation.
 Specify multiple tags as a comma-separated list.

 ## Step 4.
 Complete the preinstallation task
 {: #pre-install-set-up}